Harrells, North Carolina: Geography

 U.S. Route 421 passes through the town, leading north 22 mi to Clinton, the Sampson County seat, and south 40 mi to Wilmington.
 North Carolina Highway 41 leads east 14 mi to Wallace and west 26 mi to Elizabethtown.

 According to the United States Census Bureau, the town has a total area of 8.2 sqkm, all land.

+Most of Harrells is within the Franklin Township of Sampson County.
+The northeastern portion of Harrells falls within the Rockfish Township of Duplin County.